 What is a low income designated credit union?

-To qualify as a low-income credit union, a majority of the credit union’s membership (50.01 percent) must meet certain low-income thresholds, based on data from the Census Bureau requirements are outlined in the NCUA’s Rules and Regulations (opens new window).
+To qualify as a low-income credit union, a majority of the credit union’s membership (50.01 percent) must meet certain low-income thresholds, based on data from the Census Bureau requirements are outlined in the NCUA’s Rules and Regulations (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 All federally insured credit unions that meet the eligibility criteria can receive the low-income designation.
 However, some state-chartered credit unions may not be afforded all of the designation’s benefits.
 State-charter credit unions should contact their state supervisory authority to determine their low-income designation criteria and benefits.